Animenosekai/translate/README.md

 ## Acknowledgments

+- Thanks to @spamz23 (Diogo Silva) for the development of a new code architecture and code refactoring, which is used in version v2
 - Thanks to @ZhymabekRoman (Zhymabek Roman) for working on making Yandex more stable and on the v2!
 - Inspired by py-googletrans (by @ssut) (especially the thread: [Issue #268](https://github.com/ssut/py-googletrans/issues/268))